xJom/redmine_backlogs/README.md

 A Redmine plugin for agile teams.
 For more information, please visit https://backlogs.github.io/www/

-* Note it is the original website and version info does not match.
+* Note it is version does not match the original website.
 * Fork that combines Redmine 3.4 and multiple tasks
 * Operation is confirmed with Redmine 3.4.6.
 * Probably not supported before 3.3. (unconfirmed)